 For those of us who enjoy reading biographies, they also provoke a deeper form of critical inquiry.
 How did X’s life and work illuminate our cultural and intellectual history?
 What were the social, familial, cultural structures and traditions that nurtured his/her genius and outlook?
 How did X influence the way we think about ourselves and interpret our society?
 And finally, what can we learn from X’s life and work that will be of use to us?
 This biography answers these questions rather generously – from the early influences that prevailed on Chandra to the paramount influences that he, in turn, brought to bear through his life and work.

-It is believed, and I love this idea, that India also experienced a Renaissance of sorts in the heady years leading up to her Independence.
-This was also the era, as most of you will know, when India saw 2 of her 5 Nobelists make their mark.
+It is believed, and I love this idea, that India also experienced a renaissance of sorts in the heady years leading up to her Independence.
+This was also the era, as many will know, when India saw two of her five Nobelists make their mark.
 Here’s how Chandra himself had put it:

 In the modern era before 1910, there were no Indian scientists of international reputation or standing.
 Between 1920 and 1925, we had suddenly 5 or 6 internationally well-known men.
 I myself have associated this remarkable phenomenon with the need for self-expression, which became a dominant motive among the young during the national movement to assert oneself.
 India was a subject country, but in the sciences, in the arts, particularly in science, we could show the West in their own realm that we are equal to them.

 Of course, all human beings, no matter how great their genius, have their flaws and imperfections.
 But time has a way of absorbing these, as Peter Kapitsa of the Royal Society of Engineers said once, leaving only a great man with an astounding brain and great human qualities.
 So I find myself unable to end without sharing another personal facet of this gentleman, the latest addition to my pantheon.